Mujtaba-hassa9/Food-Website/README.md

 # Food-Website
-This is Hassan fast food website.
-Creste the website using HTML5 CSS3 and Javascript.
+This is Hassan Fast Food Website.
+Create the website using HTML5 CSS3 and Javascript.